Advertisements

 • As a lecturer, you will be communicating with students.
 Good communication skills are practical and crucial for transferring knowledge to students.

 • Anyone aiming to become a lecturer in Nigeria must be research-driven.
 Lecturers are known to carry out a lot of research work.
 If you are the indolent type, I’m sorry to tell you that the lecturing job may not be for you.
-You should be able to carry out advanced research work and analysis in regard to your disciple or field of study.
+You should be able to carry out advanced research work and analysis in regard to your discipline or field of study.

 • To become a lecturer in Nigeria, it is crucial you have the skills, intelligence, and passion for producing great scholars through your teaching.